tjeumaster/go-tcp/README.md

 # Go TCP Client

-A simple and efficient TCP client library for Go with support for message sending, listening, and automatic retry functionality.
+A thread-safe, efficient TCP client library for Go with support for message sending, listening, automatic retry functionality, and context-based timeout control.

 ## Features

+- **Thread-Safe Operations**: All methods are protected with mutexes for concurrent access
-- **TCP Connection Management**: Connect and disconnect from TCP servers
+- **TCP Connection Management**: Connect and disconnect from TCP servers with status checking
 - **Send Messages**: Send messages to the server and receive responses
 - **Listen to Server Messages**: Continuously listen for incoming messages from the server using a goroutine
 - **Retry Mechanism**: Automatically retry connections with configurable delays
 - **Context Support**: Use Go contexts to control listening timeouts and cancellation
+- **Read Deadlines**: Automatic timeout handling for read operations
 - **Non-blocking Send**: Buffered message channel prevents blocking when sending messages
+- **Error Handling**: Comprehensive error reporting with wrapped errors

 ## Installation